Fire Alarm Services · Connecticut

 How often does Connecticut require fire alarm inspection?

 NFPA 72 requires annual inspection of commercial fire alarm systems at minimum, with some devices on quarterly or monthly intervals.
-Connecticut adopts NFPA 72 in the State Fire Safety Code (Title 29).
 We schedule on a 12-month service-agreement so nothing slips.

 Can Titan service a fire alarm system installed by another contractor?

-Yes.
-Most of our service contracts begin that way.
+Yes, provided the system is not proprietary.
+Most of our service agreements begin that way.
 We document the existing system, file an updated AHJ contact card, and assume the inspection cycle from your previous provider.

-What does a fire alarm system cost in Connecticut?
+What does a fire alarm inspection cost in Connecticut?

 Do you do design-only consulting?

 Yes.
-Property managers, GCs, architects, and MEP firms regularly hire us for design-only work.
-Most jurisdictions require fire alarm drawings to be sealed by a designer holding at least NICET Level III.
-We exceed that — every set is produced in-house and finalized by Joseph Montuori, NICET Level IV.
-Drawings ship ready for AHJ submittal, even when the install is awarded to another contractor.
+Property managers, GCs, architects, and MEP firms regularly hire Titan for design-only work.
+Most jurisdictions require fire alarm drawings to be prepared by a designer holding at least NICET Level III.
+Titan exceeds that — every set is prepared by Joseph Montuori, NICET Level IV, SET.
+Drawings are delivered ready for AHJ submittal, even when installation is awarded to another contractor.

 What's the difference between a fire alarm system and a smoke detector?